-With the start of the HortInvest project, IDH joined a consortium of multiple organizations and private sector companies to further develop the horticulture sector in Rwanda.
+With the HortInvest project, IDH joined a consortium of multiple organizations and private sector companies to further develop the horticulture sector in Rwanda.

 As the demand for high value crops globally has increased, the sector has seen rising interest from international traders.
 This offers a valuable opportunity for Rwandan horticulture exporters and farmers.
 To fully utilize this opportunity the HortInvest project will invest in improving the production, quality and processing of Rwandan fruit and vegetables and compliance to market requirements.
 This will allow the sector to further formalize domestic, regional and international trade, which improves livelihoods of smallholder farmers and dependent communities.